 Evangeline

-One of the most underappreciated restaurants in the entire valley, this tiny bistro-style eatery on the west end of town serves up hearty brunch items such as shrimp and grits, fried chicken and waffles, and oysters.
-Drink options comprise Bloody Marys, mimosas, and Bellinis, as well as a full complement of local wines.
+One of the most underappreciated restaurants in the entire valley, this bistro-style eatery on the west end of town serves up French & Creole dishes and hearty brunch items such as croque madame, fried chicken and waffles, and oysters.
+Drink options include bloody marys, mimosas, and bellinis, as well as a full complement of local wines.
 If possible, grab a seat on the outdoor patio.

 Solbar at Solage Calistoga